History

 Varieties

-The leaves are oval and smooth, with green tails and white tails.
-This large fruit is eaten as an olive natural or dry.
-Jujubes change from green to yellow and finally to brown at maturity.
-To see if the fruit is ripe, you press it with his fingers, it removes its natural astringency.
+The leaves are oval and smooth, green on the upper side and white on the underside.
+Indian jujubes change from green to yellow and finally brown when fully ripe.
+To know if the fruit is ready to eat, it should be pressed between the fingers—this removes its natural astringency.

 Uses